-- 9.26 First Homes Exception Sites are exception sites (that is, housing developments that come forward outside of local or neighbourhood plan allocations to deliver affordable housing) that deliver primarily First Homes as set out in the First Homes Written Ministerial Statement of May 2021 - 9.27 As confirmed by Paragraph: 025 Reference ID: 70-025-20210524 of Planning Practice Guidance, First Homes Exception Sites cannot come forward in areas that are designated as Green Belt land, or identified as Designated Rural Areas. - 9.28 For East Staffordshire this means that first homes exception sites will only be considered in the following locations: - Burton on Trent parishes (not including Branston) - Stretton - Outwoods, - Rolleston on Dove - Tutbury - Uttoxeter - The small area of the village core of Barton Under Needwood not covered by the Designated Rural Area Designation
+- 9.27 First Homes Exception Sites are exception sites (that is, housing developments that come forward outside of local or neighbourhood plan allocations to deliver affordable housing) that deliver primarily First Homes as set out in the First Homes Written Ministerial Statement of May 2021 - 9.28 As confirmed by Paragraph: 025 Reference ID: 70-025-20210524 of Planning Practice Guidance, First Homes Exception Sites cannot come forward in areas that are designated as Green Belt land, or identified as Designated Rural Areas. - 9.29 For East Staffordshire this means that First Homes Exception Sites will only be considered in the following locations:

+- Burton on Trent parishes (not including Branston)

+- Stretton

+- Outwoods.

+- Rolleston on Dove

+- Tutbury

+- Uttoxeter

+- The small area of the village core of Barton Under Needwood not covered by the Designated Rural Area Designation

-This is because other locations in the borough are Designated Rural Areas or Green Belt land, where only rural exception sites will be considered in accordance with national guidance.
+This is because other locations in the Borough are Designated Rural Areas or Green Belt land, where only rural exception sites will be considered in accordance with national guidance.
+A map of the Designated Rural Areas in the Borough is included in Section 12 of this document and is included as part of the Council's web based interactive planning mapping.

-9.29 The expectation is that this will enable development on cheaper land, thereby delivering affordable homes; all homes on First Homes Exception Sites must be affordable housing within the definition contained in the NPPF except in exceptional circumstances when a small proportion of market housing will be considered, up to 10% of the units on the development as a whole.

-- 9.30 Applicants wishing to include market housing on a First Home exception site will be expected to provide evidence that the site would be unviable without such housing being included, for instance in situations where the development faces significant and unexpected delivery costs.
-Evidence would typically be in the form of a detailed viability assessment prepared in line with Planning Practice Guidance on Viability in Decision Taking. - 9.31 First Homes Exception sites should follow the principles for this form of development set out in planning practice guidance, and the principles for Entry Level Exception sites set out in this SPD.
+- 9.30 The expectation is that First Homes Exception sites will enable development on cheaper land, thereby delivering affordable homes; all homes on First Homes Exception Sites must be affordable housing within the definition contained in the NPPF except in exceptional circumstances when a small proportion of market housing will be considered, up to 10% of the units on the development as a whole.
+This acceptance of up to 10% market housing on First Homes Exception sites in exceptional circumstances is to encourage the development of First Homes in the Borough. - 9.31 Applicants wishing to include market housing on a First Homes exception site will be expected to provide evidence that the site would be unviable without such housing being included, for instance in situations where the development faces significant and unexpected delivery costs.
+Evidence would typically be in the form of a detailed viability assessment prepared in line with Planning Practice Guidance on 'Viability in Decision Taking'. - 9.32 First Homes Exception sites should follow the principles for this form of development set out in planning practice guidance, and the principles for Entry Level Exception sites set out in this SPD.
+Strategic Policies 16 and 17 of the Local Plan set out how local housing needs are to be assessed, which is an important part of demonstrating the need for an exception site.